deansallinen/ferrytime/readme.md

 - Tried using Knex as ORM
 - Fell back to using pg-promise and writing SQL for simplicity
 - Rewrote entire backend for hosted Mongodb (mLab) and Graphql

+## TODO
+- Not all sailings show
+- Merge results of second scraper
+- Fix frontend styling